bitfireAT/cert4android/README.md

 You can overwrite resources when you want, just have a look at the `res/strings` directory.
 Especially `certificate_notification_connection_security` and `trust_certificate_unknown_certificate_found` should contain your app name.

+To view the available gradle tasks for the library: `./gradlew cert4android:tasks` (the `cert4android` module is defined in `settings.gradle`).

 # License